Sprint's True Mobile 5G Network Adds Samsung Galaxy S10 5G on June 21

 Preorder begins today at www.sprint.com/GalaxyS105G

-OVERLAND PARK, Kan., June 14, 2019 /PRNewswire/ -- Sprint (NYSE: S) today announced the June 21 availability for its third 5G device – Samsung Galaxy S10 5G.
+OVERLAND PARK, Kan., June 14, 2019 /PRNewswire-HISPANIC PR WIRE/-- Sprint (NYSE: S) today announced the June 21 availability for its third 5G device – Samsung Galaxy S10 5G.
 It will deliver blazing-fast speeds within Sprint's True Mobile 5G network.

 Galaxy S10 5G will initially be available to customers in the first four 5G markets that launched in late May – Atlanta, Dallas, Houston and Kansas City.
 They will then be available in Sprint's other 5G markets – Chicago, Los Angeles, New York City, Phoenix and Washington, D.C. – in the coming weeks.